 Classification of premises

-Premises are divided into eight categories, corresponding to different levels of severity of use:
+Premises are divided into eleven categories, corresponding to different levels of severity of use:

 - Trains stations and Airports